Beyond Celiac Blogger Ambassador Program

 My Gluten-Free Table

 After being diagnosed with celiac disease in 2002, Annalise Roberts devoted herself to developing gluten-free baked goods that taste just as good, if not better, than their wheat flour counterparts.
 Annalise is the author of three gluten-free cookbooks that are sold in North America and overseas.
-She also works with celiac support groups and manages The Food Philosopher website.
 This blog shares her gluten-free recipes, cooking class announcements and resources.
 Read more at My Gluten-Free Table.

 My Pure Plants